fenndw/fenndw/README.md

 <div align="center">

 # Hullo, I'm Fenn!
-### Aspiring IT Technician • Fervent Learner • Network Infrastructure Enthusiast
+### Aspiring IT Technician • Fervent Learner • NSCC Systems Management and Security Student

+After taking a gap year, I knew I wanted to pursue post‑secondary education, but I wasn’t sure which direction to take.
+A close friend encouraged me to look into NSCC’s IT Systems Management and Security program, believing I would thrive in a technical, hands‑on environment.
+Their confidence in me became the spark that pushed me to commit fully to this path — and now, here I am at the end of my diploma.

+At this point I am still exploring exactly what type of IT career I want to pursue but I know that I want to help people in some way; anytime I feel like I've made someone's day go by a little easier I feel fulfilled.

-I build reliable systems by combining hardware, firmware, OS, networking, and security into cohesive solutions.
+Through my work at NSCC, I can now build reliable systems by combining hardware, firmware, OS, networking, and security into cohesive solutions.
-Passionate about troubleshooting, teamwork, and solving problems to make other's day's go a little bit easier.
+And I've developed a passion for troubleshooting, teamwork, and solving problems that genuinely improve someone’s experience.

 [About Me](#about-me) • [Projects](#projects) • [Skills](#skills--technologies) • [Contact](#contact)